-- 14.7.4 Pollution Plans to deal with accidental pollution will be drawn up and agreed with the Environment Agency and NEL IDB, prior to construction of the Proposed Development commencing and any necessary equipment (e.g. spillage kits) shall be held on the Site and all Site personnel will be trained in their use.
-The Environment Agency and NELC will be informed immediately in the unlikely event of a suspected pollution incident. - 14.7.5 Measures set out in the Environment Agency, Defra and HMG guidance listed in Section 14.2.41 will be followed in the storage of materials within the Main Development Area of the Site.
-Examples of such measures include: - placing arisings and temporary stockpiles away from drainage systems, and directing surface water away from stockpiles to prevent erosion; - implementing containment measures including drip trays, bunding or double-skinned tanks of fuels and oils, storing all chemicals in accordance with their Control of Substances Hazardous to Health (COSHH) guidelines and providing spill kits in areas of fuel/oil storage;

-- keeping plant and machinery away from surface water bodies wherever possible and installing drip trays beneath oil tanks/ engines/ gearboxes and hydraulics, which are checked and emptied regularly; - locating refuelling and delivery areas away from surface water drains; and - protecting exposed ground and stockpiles as appropriate and practicable to prevent windblown migration of potential contaminants, and using water suppression if there is a risk of fugitive dust emissions.
+- 14.7.5 In line with current government advice (updated in May 2019) on Pollution Prevention for Businesses (Defra and EA, 2019), plans will be included in the CEMP for drainage and pollution incident response to deal with accidental pollution will be drawn up and agreed with the Environment Agency and NEL IDB, prior to construction of the Proposed Development commencing and any necessary equipment (e.g. spillage kits) shall be held on the Site and relevant Site personnel will be trained in their use.
+The Environment Agency and NELC will be informed immediately in the unlikely event of a suspected pollution incident. - 14.7.6 Measures set out in the Environment Agency, Defra and HMG guidance listed in paragraph 14.2.46 will be followed in the storage of materials within the Main Development Area of the Site.
+Examples of such measures include: - placing arisings and temporary stockpiles away from drainage systems, and directing surface water away from stockpiles to prevent erosion; - implementing containment measures including drip trays, bunding or doubleskinned tanks of fuels and oils, storing all chemicals in accordance with their Control of Substances Hazardous to Health (COSHH) guidelines and providing spill kits in areas of fuel/ oil storage; - keeping plant and machinery away from surface water bodies wherever possible and installing drip trays beneath oil tanks/ engines/ gearboxes and hydraulics, which are checked and emptied regularly; - locating refuelling and delivery areas away from surface water drains; and - protecting exposed ground and stockpiles as appropriate and practicable to prevent windblown migration of potential contaminants, and using water suppression if there is a risk of fugitive dust emissions.